-- the potential efficacy and other advantages over alternative treatments; - the prevalence and severity of any side effects, including any limitations or warnings contained in a product's approved labeling; - the prevalence and severity of any side effects resulting from the chemotherapy and myeloablative treatments associated with the procedure by which ProHema or any other HSC therapeutics that we may develop are administered; - relative convenience and ease of administration; - the willingness of the target patient population to try new therapeutics and of physicians to prescribe these therapeutics; - the strength of marketing and distribution support and timing of market introduction of competitive products; - · publicity concerning our products or competing products and treatments; and - sufficient third-party insurance coverage or reimbursement.
+- the potential efficacy and potential advantages over alternative treatments; - · the prevalence and severity of any side effects, including any limitations or warnings contained in a product's approved labeling; - the prevalence and severity of any side effects resulting from the chemotherapy and myeloablative treatments associated with the procedure by which our product candidates are administered;

+- relative convenience and ease of administration; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the strength of marketing and distribution support and timing of market introduction of competitive products; - · publicity concerning our products or competing products and treatments; and - · sufficient third-party insurance coverage or reimbursement.

 Even if a potential product displays a favorable efficacy and safety profile in preclinical studies and clinical trials, market acceptance of the product will not be known until after it is launched.
-Our efforts to educate the medical community and third-party payers on the benefits of our product candidates may require significant resources and may never be successful.
+Our efforts to educate the medical community and third-party payers on the benefits of the product candidates may require significant resources and may never be successful.
 Any failure to achieve market acceptance for our product candidates will harm our business, results and financial condition.